cydside/dayfolders/README.md

 you can run `dayfolders -from=2017-02-01 -days=14 -one` to get the same.

 * `dayfolders -to=2017-03-31 -days=10 -one -doy`
-It crates 10 folders as follow:
+It crates 10 folders adding day of the year as follow:
 ```
 2017-03-22 081
 ...